 25.3.3 The provisions of this Section shall survive the expiration or termination of this Agreement, regardless of cause.

 25.4.
-Transfer of Medical Records: Upon receipt of written request from the PAYOR, PROVIDER shall transfer to the PAYOR copies of all consumer medical records, and other data in the possession or control of PROVIDER pertaining to the named consumer within ten (10) working days of such notice.
+Transfer of Medical Records: Upon receipt of written request from the PAYOR, PROVIDER shall transfer to the PAYOR copies of all consumer medical records, and other data in the possession or control of PROVIDER pertaining to the named consumer within ten (10) business days of such notice.

 26. Health Insurance Portability and Accountability Act (HIPAA)

 To the extent that this act is pertinent to the services that the PROVIDER provides under this contract, the PROVIDER assures that it is in compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) requirements, as amended by the Health Information Technology for Economic and Clinical Health Act of 2009 (The HITECH Act) of Title XIII, Division A of the American Recovery and Reinvestment Act of 2009, and related regulations found at 45 CFR Parts 160 and 164, including the Standards for Privacy of Individually Identifiable Health Information (Privacy Rule), the Security Standards for the Protection of Electronic PHI (Security Rule), and the rules pertaining to Compliance and Investigations, Imposition of Civil Money Penalties, and Procedures for Hearings (Enforcement Rule), as amended from time to time, (hereafter collectively referred to as “HIPAA Regulations”); the Federal Confidentiality Law, 42 USC §§ 290dd-2 and underlying Regulations, 42 CFR Part 2 (“Part 2”).
 This includes the distribution of consumer handbooks and PROVIDER directories to consumers, and/or the HIPAA Privacy Notice.
-Reference the MSHN Provider Manual for applicable policies and/or procedures.

 27. Compliance Program

 27.1.
-The PROVIDER shall implement and maintain a Compliance Plan in accordance with federal and state law.
+The PROVIDER shall implement and maintain a Compliance and Program Integrity Plan in accordance with federal and state law, including but not limited to 42 CFR 438.608.
 The Compliance Plan must include, at a minimum, all of the following elements:

 27.1.1.
-An employee/contractor code of conduct and standards of conduct for compliance with federal and/or state standards;
+An employee/contractor code of conduct and standards of conduct for compliance with federal and/or state standards; Written policies, procedures and standards of conduct that articulate the organization’s commitment to comply with all applicable federal and state standards, including but not limited to the False Claims Act (31 USC 3729-3733, the elimination of fraud and abuse in Medicaid provisions of the Deficit Reduction Act of 2005; and the Michigan Medicaid False Claims Act (PA 72 of 1977, as amended by PA 337 of 2005) and the Michigan Whistleblowers Protection Act (PA 469 of 1980).

 27.1.2.
-Employee Education Program(s);
+Employee Education Program(s); Effective training and education for the compliance officer and the organization’s employees;

 27.1.3.
-Communication processes between senior management and employees regarding the compliance program;
+Communication processes between senior management and employees regarding the compliance program; The designation of a compliance officer and a compliance committee that are accountable to senior management;

 27.1.4.
 Guidance and reporting system(s);

 27.1.5.
-Prompt investigation and complaint resolution processes;
+Prompt investigation and complaint resolution processes; Clearly defined practices that provide for prevention, detection, investigation and remediation of any compliance related matters

 27.1.6.
 Corrective action planning and implementation;

 27.1.7.
 Data monitoring and evaluation.

+27.1.8.
+Submission to CMHSP of quarterly reports detailing program integrity activities, limited to only those services provided for and paid under the services identified in this contract between the CMHSP and the Provider.
+Program Integrity activities include but are not limited to:

+– Tips/grievances received

+– Data mining and analysis of paid claims, including audits performed based on the results

+– Audits performed

+– Overpayments collected

+– Identification and investigation of fraud, waste and abuse (as these terms are defined in Section 33.0 Program Integrity of the MDHHS/PIHP Master Agreement)

+– Corrective action plans implemented

+– Provider dis-enrollments

+– Contract terminations